The Believers (film): Analysis

-Roger Ebert complained that most films about Caribbean religions tend to involve "guys with blank eyes" and animal sacrifice, bloodthirsty cults, sadistic killers, and a quest for innocent blood; they never depict any positive aspect to these religions.
-He found this to be a prejudiced treatment.
-He also complained that the film makes use of multiple ritualistic details (such as circles of ashes, blood, and charms), without ever bothering to explain their meaning.
-According to Mercedes Cros Sandoval, the film brought both public attention and negative publicity for Santería.

 The film is more typical of its decade in the negative depiction of the upper class of New York City.
 The cultists turn out to be members of this social class which literally sacrifice their children in exchange for "fame, wealth, and power".
 Their success and upward mobility is based not on business acumen, but their practice of Santeria.
 Muir sees this as a literal interpretation of a familiar phrase, voodoo economics.

 Muir notes a few similarities with Rosemary's Baby (1968).
 An evil cult is depicted as active in a modern city, hiding in plain sight.
 And a couple of limousine liberal friends of the Jamisons are revealed to be cultists in their own right.

 For Muir, the highlight of the film involves the depiction of a voodoo-like curse.
 Jessica Halliday (Helen Shaver) accidentally leaves her compact in a bathroom while snooping around in Calder's office.
 By the time she retrieves it, it has become a cursed item.
 While using it, something "gets under her beautiful skin".
 It manifests as a boil, which gets progressively redder and more inflamed.
 Finally it swells to capacity, and spiders start emerging from the boil's interior.

 Production

-John Schlesinger was drawn to adapt the novel The Religion, co-written by Robert Stuart Nathan under the pseudonym Nicholas Conde with his co-author, as he felt the novel was very cinematic.
-After acquiring the rights to the novel, Schlesinger and Mark Frost spent a year adapting the book to and also enlisted the help of the book's authors in researching Santería, referred to as "the religion" by its practitioners.
+John Schlesinger was drawn to adapt the novel The Religion, co-written by Robert Stuart Nathan under the pseudonym Nicholas Conde, as he felt the novel was very cinematic.
+After acquiring the rights to the novel, Schlesinger and Mark Frost spent a year adapting the book, enlisting the help of the book's authors in researching Santería, referred to as "the religion" by its practitioners.
 Due to the closely guarded nature of the religion, Schlesinger and Frost relied on actress Carla Pinza, who plays Carmen Ruiz in the film, as a technical advisor due to her being a initiate priestess of Santería.
-Schlesinger wanted to avoid misrepresenting Santeria and emphasized in the film it is depicted as a force for good while Brujeria, the practice of Black magic, was the antagonistic force in the story.
+Schlesinger wanted to avoid misrepresenting Santeria, and depicted it in the film as a force for good, with Brujeria, the practice of Black magic, as the antagonistic force in the story.

 Filming took place primarily in Toronto, with some exterior locations in New York City, from June 5 until September 28, 1986.

 Release

+Home media

+The film was released on DVD on August 27, 2002 by MGM Home Entertainment.
+Twilight Time released a Blu-ray edition of the film on October 14, 2014; Olive Films later released another Blu-ray edition on June 25, 2019.